 Configuring the VM

-For machine type, 1 vCPU and 3.75GB of memory should be sufficient.
+For machine type, 1 vCPU and 3.75GB of memory should be sufficient (Note: I had to increase this to 5GB because the daemon kept getting killed because of insufficient memory).
 This configuration will take about six days to sync the blockchain.
 If you want a faster sync, beef up your VM — just remember to downgrade after the sync.
-For the boot disk, I chose Ubuntu 16.04 as the OS, and changed the size to 200GB (at the time of publishing, Bitcoin’s blockchain size was about 156GB).
+For the boot disk, I chose Ubuntu 16.04 as the OS, and changed the size to 200GB (at the time of publishing, Bitcoin’s blockchain size was about 156GB.
+Note: I increased this to 400GB, b/c I was running out of space).

 Configuring Firewall Rules